athos/Postmortem/README.md

 ## Features

 - Postmortem encourages data-driven approaches in the debugging process
+  - Logs are just Clojure data, so you can use DataScript, REBL or whatever tools for more sophisticated log analysis
 - Integration with transducers enables various flexible logging strategies
 - Instrumentation on vars makes it easier to debug functions without touching their code
 - Supports Clojure/ClojureScript/self-hosted ClojureScript